-15. In Fiscal Year 2018, did your agency close the ten oldest requests that were reported pending in your Fiscal Year 2017 Annual FOIA Report?
+15. In Fiscal Year 2019, did your agency close the ten oldest requests that were reported pending in your Fiscal Year 2018 Annual FOIA Report?

-Yes, in Fiscal Year 2018 OGE closed the ten oldest requests that were reported pending in OGE's Fiscal Year 2017 Annual FOIA Report.
+Yes, in Fiscal Year 2019 OGE closed the ten oldest requests that were reported pending in OGE's Fiscal Year 2018 Annual FOIA Report.

-16. If no, please provide the number of these requests your agency was able to close by the end of the fiscal year, as listed in Section VII.E of your Fiscal Year 2016 Annual FOIA Report.
-If you had fewer than ten total oldest requests to close, please indicate that.
+16. If no, please provide the number of these requests your agency was able to close by the end of the fiscal year, as listed in Section VII.E of your Fiscal Year 2018 Annual FOIA Report.